Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

     d)  Ensure facilities, equipment, safety, fire and explosion prevention in preserving issued blank certificates and printed blank certificates;
-    d) Approve blank samples and regulate the establishment of numbers, symbols, and anti-counterfeit stamps for the unit\'s blank certificates; organize inspection of printing, management, preservation, issuance and use of blank
+    đ) Approve blank samples and regulate the establishment of numbers, symbols, and anti-counterfeit stamps for the unit\'s blank certificates; organize inspection of printing, management, preservation, issuance and use of blank